sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

 Estimated Time: 15 Minutes

-The tasks for this exercise are:
+The tasks for this exercise are as follows:

 1. Identify the database technology required to facilitate a migration in scenario A.
 1. Identify the database technology required to facilitate a migration in scenario B.